 The Soundplane Model A is a computer music controller with the sensitivity and feel of an acoustic instrument.
 It detects a wide range of touches on its walnut playing surface, from a light tickle to a very firm press.
 Unlike a MIDI keyboard, which typically sends out just one velocity value at the start of a note, the Soundplane communicates three dimensions of information, x, y and pressure, over the entire duration of every touch.
 As a synthesist, this lets you replace a triggered envelope with an intimate connection and breathe life into each note.

 The Soundplane is a true force sensor.
 When you press on the articulated walnut playing surface, it bends slightly to your touch, and the small change in position is measured very accurately.
 This offers a playing experience with real physical feedback, and the feel of an instrument worth learning and spending time with.

-The Soundplane is incredibly fast.
+The Soundplane is very fast.
 It measures the pressure at each of 512 points on its surface almost 1000 times per second, enough to capture every nuance of a musical gesture.
 In comparison, the touch screens in tablet computers typically capture data at 30 to 60 frames per second.